 - Rinse the rice until water is clear and then set aside.

-- In a large saucepan or large wok, add the coconut milk, ginger is and bring the mixture to a boil, then reduce to a simmer.
+- In a large saucepan or large wok, add the coconut milk and ginger and bring the mixture to a boil, then reduce to a simmer.
 Stir continuously until milk solids separate from the coconut milk.

 - Add the rice and continue mixing on low heat until the water has been absorbed, about 10 minutes.
 Remove from heat and allow to slightly cool.

-- Measure out about 80 grams of the rice mixture and place on the banana leaf, and roll into logs.
-Roll banana leaves tightly around the rice to form a log and fold both edges to seal.
+- Measure out about 80 grams of the rice mixture, place it on the banana leaf, and roll it into logs.
+Roll banana leaves tightly around the rice to form a log, and fold both edges to seal.
 Repeat the steps until all the rice mixture is prepared.

-- Carefully remove the suman and allow it cool.
+- Carefully remove the suman and allow it to cool.

 This looks very good!
 Have you ever made puto bumbong?
 I think that was a steamed gelatinous rice (made with ube & cocoonut milk) dish too.
 I remember it being made about the time people began putting up their parols.